Geoff Sobelle

 Developed & Produced by Fin Productions

 CLOWN SHOW was commissioned by the Edinburgh International Festival.
-Additional commissioning support provided by Stanford University, PS21 Chatham, Arizona State University — Gammage, Stanley Kim, Diane Max, Laurie Oki, and Garth Patil.
-Developmental support provided by Brooklyn Academy of Music, Monira Foundation/MANA Contemporary, and PS21 Chatham.
+Additional commissioning support provided by Stanford University, PS21: Center for Contemporary Performance, ASU Cultural Affairs and its division of ASU Gammage, Stanley Kim, Diane Max, Laurie Oki, Garth Patil, and Allen & Meghan Thorpe.
+Developmental support provided by Brooklyn Academy of Music, Monira Foundation/MANA Contemporary, and PS21: Center for Contemporary Performance.